so-boss/csaa.design/catalog/ip/style/Buttons/buttons.md

 ####	•	Avoid using <div> or <img> tags to make buttons due to screen readers not recognizing this as a button
 ####	•	For buttons with dependencies, use a disabled state when a user has not performed an action to make a button active.
 Disable buttons can be used when filling out forms.
 The button will remain disabled until all conditions have been met.

-### Useability

-####	•	Use primary buttons for your most important actions
-####	•	Use secondary buttons or links for actions that are repeated on a page or for actions that are less popular user paths
-####	•	Generally, primary buttons indicate next steps and secondary buttons are actions that happen on the same page
-####	•	Size is another important factor in determining primary focus.
-The larger the button, the more attention it will grab.
-####	•	Make sure buttons look clickable - use a color variation to differentiate it from body copy or non actionable items
-####	•	Avoid too many buttons on one page
-####	•	Button labels should be succinct and use the fewest possible words to describe the outcome of the action.
-Avoid generic phrases such as “Submit”.
-Try making the first word a verb.
-####	•	Icons may help add clarity and scanabiltyode header areas in the accordion as buttons or menu items so that they are usable with both screen readers and the keyboard.
-####	•	Buttons should state if  if expanded="true".
-The expanded="false" attribute will be added to other buttons when the accordion is initialized.